A suspect was charged in the Gilgo Beach serial killings cold case. Here’s a timeline of the case and the investigation - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kristina Sgueglia, Brynn Gingras, John Miller and Ray Sanchez contributed to this report.
+CNN’s Kristina Sgueglia, Brynn Gingras, Aya Elamroussi, Samantha Beech, John Miller and Ray Sanchez contributed to this report.